 6 months will give you a fair understanding of how serious are you about the startup idea.
 This period will teach you about the different verticals of the startup that you will have to deal with in real-time.
 It takes much more than a good understanding of the domain to run a company.

 There is delivery, finances, resource management, team building, operations, marketing, revenue, sales, customer relations, time management, and a zillion other stuff.
 And trust me I have just scratched the surface with the above names.
 All these will be required from day 1.

 So do it for 6 months to realize and understand what you are getting into.
 Take my word, you are in for a surprise for sure.

 Step 7: Mark the challenges and strategies used

 6 months later you are ready to go for the real deal.
-Document everything that you have learned over the past few months and makes sure you write it in detail.
+Document everything that you have learned over the past few months and make sure you write it in detail.
 Make sure to include all the different verticals, customers, delivery, operation, etc.

 This causes them more time and costs to make a market-fit product.
 More than money, it is the time and the psychological fallback, that matters.
-Once you have your requirement well documented you are in for a much smoother ride.
+Once you have your requirements well documented you are in for a much smoother ride.

 Once you are sure to go ahead then is the right time to find the right company for your development requirement.
 If you are a non-technical person then you might face a lot of trouble deciding who the right tech partner is.
 Well, not anymore: